axolotl-ai-cloud/axolotl/README.md

 bfloat16: true # require >=ampere
 float16: true

-# a list of one or more datasets to finetune the model with
+# A list of one or more datasets to finetune the model with
 datasets:
-  # hf dataset repo | "json" for local dataset, make sure to fill data_files
+  # HuggingFace dataset repo | "json" for local dataset, make sure to fill data_files
   - path: vicgalle/alpaca-gpt4
   # The type of prompt to use for training. [alpaca, sharegpt, gpteacher, oasst, reflection]
     type: alpaca # format | format:<prompt_style> (chat/instruct) | <prompt_strategies>.load_<load_fn>